biboyd/SALSA/docs/source/installation.rst

 **************

 `mpi4py`_ is a package that
 enables use of MPI parallelism with Python.
-SALSA uses this to split up LightRay creation and absorber extraction across multiple processors which becomes necessary for large numbers of LightRays.
+SALSA uses this to split up light ray creation and absorber extraction across multiple processors which becomes necessary for large numbers of light rays.

 .. _mpi4py: https://mpi4py.readthedocs.io/en/stable/index.html